CBIIT/c3dc-releases/User_Guide.md

 ## C3DC Home Page

-The C3DC Home page allows users users to navigate to pages such as Explore and the About pages.
+The C3DC Home page allows users to navigate to pages such as Explore and the About pages.

 ![Figure 1: C3DC Home Page - top](images/Fig1.jpg)